EdwinWenink/archive_fever/content/posts/70-version_control_on_notebooks_with_precommit_and_jupytext.md

 ### Explanation and possible issues

 There are some important details when using Jupytext as a pre-commit hook.
-The first *gotcha* is that when checking whether paired notebooks and scripts are in sync, it actually runs jupytext and synchronizes paired scripts and notebooks.
+The first *gotcha* is that when checking whether paired notebooks and scripts are in sync, it actually runs Jupytext and synchronizes paired scripts and notebooks.
 If the paired notebooks and scripts were out of sync, running the hook will thus *introduce unstaged changes*!
 These unstaged changes also need to be committed in Git before the hook passes and it is recognized that the files are in sync.